QCLargeScale/qc-website/docs/index.md

 Through this project, we aim to collaborate with national and EU-level partners to enhance infrastructure access and facilitate knowledge sharing.

 ---

+# Partners

+- Rudolfovo Science and Technology, Novo Mesto
+- University of Ljubljana
+- University of Luxembourg
+- Simula Research Laboratory
+- University of Oslo

 # References